lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

     - Superior to RDDs in performance due to query optimizations
     - Both Dataframes and Datasets are built on top of the Catalyst Optimizer for better logical and physical query plans
         - Dataframes have more info in them than RDD’s so Query Optimizer can better perform
-        - ***Predicate Pushdown*** also helps - which allows us to evaluate the predicate/commands at storage level, so we don’t have to read in unnecessary data points and evaluate them
+        - ***Predicate Pushdown*** also helps - which allows us to evaluate the predicate/commands at storage level, so you don’t have to read in unnecessary data points and evaluate them
 - **Dataset**:
     - Combines the benefits of DataFrames and RDDs, and allows for functional programming, high level API's from domain specific languages, and optional schemas
     - Can be Typed or Untyped